État De Possibles [2015]

 ENGLISH TEXT

-État de possibles, a triptych of drawings, stems from a photographic project that Amélie Labourdette was unable to realize due to censorship imposed by the territory where it was intended to be carried out.
-The project consisted of creating a series of photographs in Abkhazia, highlighting unfinished Soviet-era sanatoriums scattered along the coasts of the Black Sea.
+This triptych of drawings, entitled State of Possibles, stems from a photographic project that Amélie Labourdette was unable to carry out because of the censorship imposed by the territory in which she was to execute it.
+The project consisted in creating a series of photographs in Abkhazia, bringing to light the unfinished sanatoriums of the Soviet era scattered along the Black Sea coast.

-During the civil war of 1992–1993, Abkhazia seceded from Georgia, of which it had previously been a part, to proclaim its independence.
-Situated between Europe and Asia, Abkhazia is a self-proclaimed state whose independence has been recognized by only a limited number of countries and remains largely unrecognized by the international community.
-This territory, often described as a “non-place” or a “no man’s land,” constitutes a “state entity” which, although existing de facto, remains in a state of uncertainty and indeterminacy.
+During the civil war of 1992–1993, Abkhazia seceded from Georgia, of which it had been a part, in order to proclaim its independence.
+Straddling Europe and Asia, Abkhazia is a self-proclaimed state whose independence has been recognized by only seven countries: Russia, Nicaragua, Venezuela, Nauru, Tuvalu, Vanuatu, and Syria.
+This territory, often described as a “non-place” or a “no man’s land,” is a “state entity” which, although existing de facto, remains in a “state of uncertainty” and “indetermination.”

-The project sought to explore the conjunction between the “indeterminate” reality of unfinished sanatoriums and that of this “State.”
-Unfortunately, the Ministry of Foreign Affairs of the Republic of Abkhazia expressly prohibited the realization of this photographic project, under threat of sanctions by local authorities.
-To circumvent this prohibition, Amélie Labourdette chose to draw these unfinished constructions with their strange and monumental forms, characteristic of brutalism, stigmas of our recent history that she would never be able to photograph.
+The project sought to explore this conjunction between the “indeterminate” reality of the unfinished sanatoriums and that of this “State.”
+Unfortunately, the Ministry of Foreign Affairs of the Republic of Abkhazia expressly prohibited the realization of this photographic project, under penalty of sanctions by the local authorities.
+In order to circumvent this prohibition, Amélie Labourdette decided to draw these unfinished constructions, with their strange and monumental forms characteristic of Brutalism, stigmas of our recent history, but which she would never be able to photograph.